JoakimEskils/ping-pad/README.md

 7. **Spring Boot** returns the result to frontend

 The Go Testing Engine provides high-performance HTTP testing with excellent concurrency, while Spring Boot handles business logic and data persistence via Postgres DB.

+## Modular Monolith

+PingPad is built using a **modular monolith** architecture pattern.
+This design organizes the application into well-defined modules within a single deployable unit, providing clear domain boundaries while maintaining the simplicity of a monolithic deployment.

+### What is a Modular Monolith?

+A modular monolith is an architectural pattern that structures an application as a collection of loosely coupled modules within a single codebase and deployment.
+Unlike a traditional monolith where code is organized by technical layers (controllers, services, repositories), a modular monolith organizes code by business domains or features, with each module encapsulating its own domain logic, data models, and interfaces.

+### Benefits

+- **Clear Boundaries**: Each module has well-defined responsibilities and interfaces
+- **Easier Maintenance**: Changes to one module have minimal impact on others
+- **Simplified Deployment**: Single deployable unit reduces operational complexity
+- **Future Flexibility**: Modules can be extracted into microservices later if needed
+- **Better Organization**: Code is organized by business domain rather than technical layers

+### Module Structure

+The backend is organized into the following modules:

+- **Auth Module**: Handles authentication, authorization, JWT token management, and security configurations
+- **User Management Module**: Manages user data, profiles, and user-related operations
+- **API Testing Module**: Core functionality for creating, managing, and testing API endpoints
+- **Event Sourcing Module**: Provides event sourcing infrastructure for audit trails and state management
+- **Shared Module**: Common utilities, configurations, and cross-cutting concerns used across modules

+Each module is self-contained with its own controllers, services, models, and repositories, communicating through well-defined interfaces.
+This structure enables independent development and testing of each module while maintaining the operational simplicity of a single application.

 ## Event Sourcing